Kids' Kites

 Here's a short list of the most popular types:

-Novelty: This covers a wide variety of cute designs which don't easily fit into any of the more traditional categories.
+Novelty: This covers a wide variety of cute designs that don't easily fit into any of the more traditional categories.
 For example:

 Airplane kites